Rotterdam Survival Guide

 Modes of transport:

-Metro (Underground) / Tram (above ground): the Metro System of Rotterdam (RET) consists of five (partially) underground lines which are colour coded.
+Metro (Underground): the Metro System of Rotterdam (RET) consists of five (partially) underground lines which are colour coded.
 The dark blue line (E) has been recently extended all the way to The Hague Central Station.

-The Tram System (also RET) is more complex and consists of over 20 lines.
+Tram (above ground): this system (also RET) is more complex and consists of over 20 lines which go throughout the entire city.

 Trains: the train system of the Netherlands is quite extensive and has a regular schedule.
 Every ten minutes a train from/to all major cities in the ‘Randstad’ departs.
 Be aware that in fall/winter many trains run late or are cancelled during storms/snowfall.